wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 .. note:: This option only applies if ``alert_format`` is not set to ``json``.

+.. _integration_options_tag:

 options
 ^^^^^^^

-This overwrites the previous fields or adds customizable fields according to the information provided in the JSON object.
+This overwrites the previous fields or adds customization fields according to the information provided in the JSON object.

 +--------------------+-----------------------------------------------------------+
 | **Default value**  | n/a                                                       |